-Electric Utilities are looking to precise timing solutions for improving resiliency, monitoring and troubleshooting capability of the transmission and distribution substations as well as gaining cost efficiencies by converging their timing and data communication networks.
-IEEE 1588 PTP v2 has become a mature timing and synchronization standard in the telecommunication industry; the power industry has recognized that a network based precise and accurate time distribution protocol like IEEE 1588 PTP can be used to deliver sub one microsecond accuracy for power applications.
+Electric Utilities looking to implement precise timing solutions for improving resiliency, monitoring and troubleshooting capability of the transmission and distribution substations as well as gaining cost efficiencies by converging their timing and data communication networks will find that IEEE 1588 PTP v2 is now a mature timing and synchronization technology used extensively in the power and the telecommunication industries.

 In traditional substations, time synchronization of electronic devices has been realized via dedicated buses used for distribution of GPS, IRIG-B or 1PPS signals.
 With the transition to smart grid and automation of the substation, newer Intelligent Electronic Devices (IEDs) are capable of Ethernet connectivity and are enabled with packet based time synchronization protocols like NTP/SNTP and IEEE 1588 PTP.

 Smart Substation with IEEE 1588 PTP Clocks

 Though Network Time Protocol (NTP) or Simple Network Time Protocol (SNTP) have the advantage of being able to synchronize computers over a local area network, they do not have the accuracy required for the most demanding substation applications such as IEC 61850-9-2 Process Bus or IEEE C37.118-2005 Synchrophasors.

 SNTP implementations provide accuracy of 1-3 milliseconds; they fail to achieve sub-one microsecond accuracy required for utility synchronization applications.
 Moreover, even where SNTP can deliver 1 millisecond, its behavior is indeterministic in heavily loaded networks.